janishahn/kaenguru_benchmark/README.md

 - `ocr_images/`: Extracted images from PDFs.
 - `ocr_markdown/`: Markdown files with text and image references.
 - `logs/`: Log files for each run.
+- `graphics_metadata/`: Catalogs of extracted graphics for each PDF.
+- `stripped_pdfs/`: Graphics-stripped PDFs used for OCR.

 ### Setup